mgrec/PHPMailDyn/README.md

 ### Function dynamise()

-Declare an array with your var, use #.
+Declare an array with your var.

 ```php
 $tab = [